nicolevanderhoeven/blog/content/ethics.md

 I will not hesitate to delete, block, or reject comments if:
 - they are discriminatory in any way (racist, sexist, homophobic, transphobic, ageist, anything that involves projecting qualities onto an entire group)
-- they include swear words meant to denigrate others or express frustration.
+- they include swear words meant to denigrate others.
 Be civil and rational in your discourse.
 - they are spam.
 - they are obvious attempts to promote your own product, service, or content.
 - they reveal personally identifiable information about anyone.
+- they constitute harassment or bullying.

 ---